-If your iPhone is coming up with “iMessage Waiting for Activation” error message, it is likely that you are trying to activate iMessage for the first time.
+If your iPhone is coming up with “Waiting for Activation” or “An error occurred during activation” message, it is likely that you are trying to activate and use Apple’s free iMessage service.

-Reason for iMessage Activation Error on iPhone
+iMessage Waiting for Activation Error

 1. Add Credit to Your Phone Plan